Swedish Police Authority: Tasks and objectives

-Organization
+Organisation

-Organizational structure
+Organisational structure

 Swedish government authorities enjoy a high degree of independence.
 Under the 1974 Instrument of Government, neither the Government nor individual ministers have the right to influence how an agency decide in a particular case or on the application of legislation.
 This also applies to the Swedish police, who instead is governed by general policy instruments, such as laws passed by the Riksdag and by the appointment of executives.
 The Swedish Police Authority is led by a National Police Commissioner, who is appointed by the Government and has the sole responsibility for all activities of the police.
 The Commissioner holds regular meetings with a non-executive Public Council to satisfy the need for transparency, and is assisted by the Commissioner's Office, tasked with managerial support and performance management.
-The agency is organized into seven police regions and eight national departments.
+The agency is organised into seven police regions and eight national departments.
 Six of the eight national departments are responsible for various support processes needed for day-to-day operations (e.g. communications, finance and human resources).
 The other two are the National Forensics Centre and National Operations Department.
 Furthermore, there is an internal auditing unit, reporting directly to the Commissioner, and the Special Investigations Division.
 The internal auditing unit reviews and proposes changes to internal control and governance of the agency, while the Special Investigations Division investigates professional misconduct.
 In 2020, the Swedish Police Authority had roughly 34,000 employees, of which 13,000 were civilian employees, making it one of the largest government agencies in Sweden.
 The number of employees has increased by approximately 18% since 2004.
 The biggest union is the Swedish Police Union with about 20,500 active members.